TEDOM: History

+In 2024, the company was acquired by Yanmar, a Japanese engineering group.

 TEDOM Products

 CHP Units

 TEDOM specializes in export, production, installation and operation of CHP units.
 Furthermore, it offers the associated accessories and services.

 TEDOM offers CHP units in three product series: MICRO (up to 50 kW), CENTO (up to 220 kW), FLEXI (up to 555 kW) QUANTO (up to 4,5 MW).
 The products of each individual line are manufactured in two basic configurations: with an operation frequency of 50 Hertz (intended mostly for the European market) or 60 Hertz (intended mostly for the American market).
 Aside from natural gas, most of the CHP units are also capable of operating on biogas, landfill gas, or mine gas.
 The company offers CHP units in several versions depending on which environment the unit must operate in: a version without a sound enclosure (for installation into sound-proof areas), with a sound enclosure (for indoor installations), and a container version (for outdoor installations).
 CHP units are closely related to trigeneration units, but in addition to power and heat, the trigeneration units also produce cold energy.
 TEDOM included the trigeneration units in its portfolio as well.

 The company additionally offers products associated with CHP unit operation (gas treatment plants, exhaust heat exchangers, economisers, and other related equipment).